 Stanley is a very small town located in the state of North Carolina.
-With a population of 3,685 people and four constituent neighborhoods, Stanley is the 218th largest community in North Carolina.
+With a population of 3,963 people and seven constituent neighborhoods, Stanley is the 206th largest community in North Carolina.

-Stanley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stanley is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stanley who work in office and administrative support (14.97%), sales jobs (11.21%), and business and financial occupations (7.24%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stanley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Stanley is a town of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Stanley who work in sales jobs (11.91%), management occupations (11.85%), and office and administrative support (9.84%).

-Stanley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Stanley doesn't have a public transportation system that people use for their commute.

+Stanley is a somewhat ethnically-diverse town.
 The people who call Stanley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stanley include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Stanley include German, Irish, Polish, English, and Dutch.

 The most common language spoken in Stanley is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.